Helping Education Job Announcement

 Are you passionate about fostering social justice through evidence-based and culturally informed programs?
 Do you care deeply about promoting equitable access to high-quality education?
 Do you enjoy collaborating to advance organizational mission and impact?
 If YES, consider joining our dynamic team in the fight for educational equity!

-In addition to training responsibilities, individuals in this position will provide high-quality coaching to trainees to ensure their long-term success with implementing Helps Education Fund’s research-based literacy and/or mathematics programs.
+In addition to training responsibilities, individuals in this position will provide high-quality coaching to trainees to ensure their long-term success with implementing Helping Education’s research-based literacy and/or mathematics programs.

 Although not a requirement of the position, Program Trainers and Coaches will also have the option to facilitate adult and family literacy classes with adult students who are incarcerated in North Carolina Department of Public Safety (NCDPS) prisons.